-11.4.
+11.5.
 The school will provide regular attendance reports to the HoE and Hospital stakeholders to facilitate discussions with students and families if necessary.
 Also use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies

-Reducing persistent and severe absence
+Reducing persistent high levels of absence

-- 11.5.
-Persistent absence is where a pupil misses 10% or more of school, and severe absence is where a pupil misses 50% or more of school. - 11.6.
-The school will use attendance data to identify students with patterns of severe absence.
+- 11.6.
+Persistent absence is where a pupil misses 10% or more of school, and severe absence is where a pupil misses 50% or more of school. - 11.7.
+The school will use attendance data to identify students with high levels of absence.
 Also hold regular meetings to assess the success of targeted positive attendance strategies and feedback this information at ward rounds and CPA meetings.